wnguye03/RestaurantMate/README.md

 In the context of a restaurant management application:

-Restaurent Side
+Restaurant
-- As a user I want to be able to create and remove orders from the current queue of food
+- As a user I want to be able to create and remove orders from the current queue of orders for my restaurant
-- As a user I want to be able to know what orders need to be prioritize and which one to do later
+- As a user I want to be able to customize my menu
-- As a user I want to be able to quickly modify the menu if an the menu item is out of stock
+- As a user I want to be able to prioritize certain orders
-- As a user I want to be able to order food
+- As a user I want to be able to modify my orders (items ordered and allergies)
-- As a user I want to be able to know the status of my order and for the application to notify me when the food is ready
+- As a user I want to be able to know when the food is ready
 - As a user I want to know how much my bill is for the food I ordered